-The bill amends Section 841.005 of the Health and Safety Code to clarify the role of the Texas Board of Criminal Justice in providing legal representation for indigent individuals involved in civil commitment proceedings.
-The language specifies that the "board" refers to the Texas Board of Criminal Justice, replacing the previous reference to the Office of State Counsel for Offenders.
-The bill mandates that the board is responsible for representing indigent persons in these proceedings, ensuring that legal support is available to those who cannot afford it.
+H.B.
+No. 3488 amends Section 841.005 of the Health and Safety Code to clarify the role of the Texas Board of Criminal Justice in providing legal representation for indigent individuals involved in civil commitment proceedings.
+The bill specifies that the term "board" refers to the Texas Board of Criminal Justice, replacing the previous reference to the Office of State Counsel for Offenders.
+It mandates that the board is responsible for representing indigent persons in these proceedings, and if the board is unable to do so, the court is required to appoint alternative counsel.

 House Committee Report: Health and Safety Code 841.005 (Health and Safety Code 841)